Scramble and squeeze through a massive jumble of rocks before enjoying breathtaking views of New York’s Shawangunks from Sky Top Tower.

 Labyrinth and Lemon Squeeze Tips

-Check out the photos and video to see what it is like.
+Check out the photos below and video embedded on this post to see what it is like.
 Some will immediately be “OMG!!! awesome!
 SO gotta do this!!” while others immediately will be “no freakin’ way”.

-For those of you wavering in the middle and some general tips…
+For those of you wavering in the middle here are some general tips…

 Parking: N41.77899° W74.13591°